outflanknl/EvilClippy/README.md

 ## Compilation

-**A cross-platform compiled binary can be found under "releases".**

 **OSX and Linux**
 Make sure you have Mono installed.
 Then execute the following command from the command line: